stanvanrooy/instauto/README.md

 The `instauto.helpers` package, is an abstraction above the `instauto.api` pacakge.
 It offers a little bit less flexibility, but is a lot less complex to use.

 The `instauto.bot` package, is another abstraction, but this time over the `instauto.helpers` package.
 This package has pretty much no flexibility, but can be set up in 10 lines of Python code.

-I think the easiest way, to learn a new library, is by looking at examples.
-That's why `instauto` has a rich library of examples.
-Right here in the repo.
-There are examples available, for all 3 packages.

-If that's not your cup of tea, there's also documentation available [here](https://instauto.readthedocs.io/en/latest/).

 ## Support
 This is a hobby project, which means sometimes other things take priority.
 I will review issues and work on issues when I have the time.
 Spamming new issues, asking for a ton of updates, or things like that, will not speed up the process.
 It will probably even give me less motivation to work on it :)